ShyamPrgrmr/chaos-engineering-ai-agent/readme.md

 2. Then run below command.
 > sudo bash initscript.sh

-3. Once you get "Setup completed successfully!", the initialization of host successful.
+3. Once you the setup is completed, run below command to get private key and copy the content.
+> sudo cat /root/ai-agent.pem

+4. Now, create a folder and file "./Tools API/helper/host/creds/passkey.pem" and paste the copied content.

+5. Run the "python main.py".